Northern Sound System: WOMADelaide collaboration

-Sokel, Elsy Wameyo and Sonz of Serpent performed on the Zoo Stage and Frome Park Pavilion at Botanic Park at WOMAD in 2022.
+Sokel, Elsy Wameyo, and Sonz of Serpent performed on the Zoo Stage and Frome Park Pavilion at Botanic Park at WOMAD in 2022.

 In the second round of WOMADelaide x NSS Academy, seven artists were selected in mid-2022, including Dem Mob, singer-songwriter Elizabeth Ruyi, Sierra Leone-born singer-songwriter WaiKid, and Māori hip hop artist Taiaha.

 In July 2023, WOMADelaide and NSS Academy selected ALITA, Nestor Again, Nimpala Rose, Rob Edwards, and Sofia Menguita as mentees for the program.

+In 2025, indie band Pomegranates, led by Neo, took to the NSS stage at WOMADelaide.
+Neo started at NSS aged 14, and, after taking a lighting technician internship, started working there.

 Recognition

 In 2018, educator Nick O'Connor was awarded the Geoff Crowhurst Memorial Award at the Ruby Awards, in recognition of his "outstanding contribution to community cultural development".

 In November 2021, WOMADelaide x NSS Academy won the Best Innovation award at the South Australian Music Awards.

 Alumni

 Alumni of the centre not mentioned above include: